-This module aims to provide exposure to the working environment of rooms division through practical experience gained at a local hotel which can then be linked through a series of lectures, workshops and directed tasks to the underlying theory and business model in this important area of operations.
+This module aims to provide exposure to the working environment of rooms division through exposure to hotel operations through a series of lectures, guest speakers, workshops and directed tasks to the underlying theory and business processes in this important area of operations.
 The emphasis here is on an operational understanding.

 GANBERT Sylvia (Hosp & Tour)

 ECTS Credits: 7.5